If you were lost in the desert

 So I did, and Paddy and I had a great three weeks together.
 He was the only horse I’ve ever had that would trim your flower beds and not walk through them.

-a He said, “I’ve never seen the flue do that to a horse’s knees.
+.
+He said, “I’ve never seen the flue do that to a horse’s knees.
 That horse was put on the rocks.
-It’s the way he trains them.” a Paddy lived out his life with me.
+It’s the way he trains them.” .
+Paddy lived out his life with me.

-a He laid down by putting his front legs out straight in front of him.
+.
+He laid down by putting his front legs out straight in front of him.
 He got up this way too.
-I rode him mostly at a walk and then later I and Paddy escorted my elderly (80 plus) neighbour “Jud” and his (30 plus) horse “Bud”.
-I took coffee in a thermos and we’d ride up the hill to some tree and get off to drink and eat cookies and tell stories.
-Carrots for the horses. a It wasn’t a good feeling the few times Paddy tripped on the trail, so I rode him less and less and he got fat.
+I rode him mostly at a walk, and then later Paddy, and I escorted my elderly (80 plus) neighbour “Jud” and his (30 plus) horse “Bud”.
+I took coffee in a thermos, and we’d ride up the hill to some tree and get off to drink and eat cookies and tell stories.
+Carrots for the horses. .
+It wasn’t a good feeling the few times Paddy tripped on the trail, so I rode him less and less, and he got fat.
 This made it harder for him to get up and down.
 He never had a chance to grow old.
 But he played with my husky/wolf cross, who liked to lead him, with the rope in her mouth, around the yard.
-AND he was loved by my orange cat Teddy. a Paddy got his feelings up a few times at Jud’s horses and one year reared up and got his front hoof caught on the top wire.
+AND he was loved by my orange cat Teddy. .
+Paddy got his feelings up a few times at Jud’s horses and one year reared up and got his front hoof caught on the top wire.
 I counted 26 barbs with blood and hair.
-Jud gave Paddy a stall in his barn and I doctored him there.
-During this time Jud’s goat fell in love with him. a The night Paddy left the stars were around the moon in a special way. a It made me think he wasn’t wasting any time on getting over to the other side.
+Jud gave Paddy a stall in his barn, and I doctored him there.
+During this time Jud’s goat fell in love with him. .
+The night Paddy left, the stars seem magnified around the moon. .
+It made me think he wasn’t wasting any time getting over to the other side.
 I told my friend Wendy about Paddy and a poem I wrote for his earlier, barbwire backup, at the ranch with Albert.
-Her illustration of Paddy is here along with my poem. a I wrote Paddy’s story here so you could know the more of it… a
+Her illustration of Paddy is here, along with my poetry. .
+I wrote Paddy’s story here so you could know the more of it… .

 On the last Christmas my brother Terry was alive, I heard a loon.
 From the top balcony, outside his house it came, drifting down Sheridan lake.